AmalDevHaridevan/matlab-simulink-s-function/README.md

 # matlab-simulink-s-function
-Here are some examples of how to create custom S-functions to interface C++ or C code with the Simulink coder.
+Examples of how to create custom S-functions to interface C++ or C code with the Simulink coder.
 This allows users to compile their Simulink models with third-party software, which is not possible otherwise.
 # Structure
 The code follows typical C++ project structure with an include dir, src dir, and an optional build file.
 In this example we will use *CMake* to ease the build process.
 ```